ADHD Treatments & Therapies

 Neurotherapy is computer-based brain retraining that promotes more normal patterns of electrical activity.
 It has been shown to be an effective treatment for around 80% of children with ADHD and Learning Difficulties.

 In the 1970s, Neurotherapy was developed at the UCLA Medical School EEG Laboratory by Professor Barry Sterman as a therapy for childhood epilepsy.
 It was further developed by Professor Joel Lubar of Tennessee University as a treatment for ADHD and Learning Difficulties.
 To date, there are over 300 studies that show Neurotherapy to be an effective treatment for ADHD and learning difficulties.
-Therapy effects appear to last for years, some for life.
+Therapy effects appear to last for years.

 Neurotherapy Research Findings